pysys-test/pysys-test/docs/ProjectConfig.rst

 ``property`` elements for any user-defined properties that will be used by your tests such as credentials, server names.
 It also contains allows customization of how PySys executes tests and reports on the results.

-Here is a comprehensive project file with examples of most of the available elements to show what is possible:
+When starting a new PySys test project you should create a minimal project file from scratch using ``pysys makeproject``, then add any additional elements you require.

+To illustrate the range of available elements, here is a large project file that demonstrates all the main
+functionality:

 .. literalinclude:: ../pysys-examples/pysysproject.xml
   :language: xml